NechamaMiller/mastermind/README.md

 # MCO152-2016F_project
-This program will simulate a game of Mastermind.
-The physical game Mastermind entails one player creating a sequence of four different colored pegs, and the other player making logical guesses about that sequence based on feedback from Player 1.
+This program simulates a game of Mastermind.
+The physical game Mastermind entails one player creating a code sequence of four different colored pegs, and the other player making logical guesses about that sequence based on feedback from Player 1.

-This program will generate a set of 4 numbers between 1 and 6.
-It will prompt the user to enter their guess, and will give feedback regarding the accuracy of both the numbers chosen and their placement.
+This program allows the user(s) to choose from single-player or multi-player game play.
+If they choose single-player, the computer generates a sequence of 4 colors that will serve as the code; if multi-player, the user who chooses the code enters it.
+The program then prompts the user who is guessing the code to enter their guess, and gives feedback regarding the accuracy of both the numbers chosen and their placement.

-Possible enhancements will include a multi-player option, different difficulty levels (based on the number of possible numbers), and different amounts of permitted guesses.
+There are also different levels of game play: Easy, Medium, Hard, and Expert.
+The default level is medium, but a user can choose to play the game at any of the levels.
+They can choose based on the number of colors that are available to be used in the sequence, and the number of guesses they are allowed before they run out.